MenakaGodakanda/security-monitoring-dashboard/README.md

   - Visualizations: Create visualizations like pie charts, bar charts, and line charts.
   - Dashboards: Combine multiple visualizations into comprehensive dashboards.
   - Filters & Queries: Apply filters and run queries to refine and explore log data.

-## Features

-- **Log Aggregation**: Collect logs from multiple sources, including servers, network devices, applications, and security devices.
-- **Log Processing and Filtering**: Use Logstash to filter, parse, and transform incoming log data for better analysis and indexing.
-- **Centralized Storage**: Store logs centrally in Elasticsearch, providing a scalable and searchable repository for all security logs.
-- **Real-Time Monitoring**: Enable real-time monitoring of security events through Kibana dashboards.
-- **Data Visualization**: Create visualizations such as pie charts, bar charts, line charts, and tables to represent log data effectively.
-- **Search and Query**: Use Elasticsearch's powerful search capabilities to query logs and find relevant security events.
-- **Filtering and Drill-Down**: Apply filters in Kibana to drill down into specific types of security events, such as intrusion attempts or malware detections.
-- **Dashboard Customization**: Customize dashboards to include various visualizations, making it easy to understand and analyze security metrics.
-- **Historical Data Analysis**: Analyze historical log data to identify trends and patterns in security events.

 ## Prerequisites
 - Ubuntu 22.04 LTS